Uji City Botanical Park: The Must-Go Flower Spot in Kyoto

 Discover Other Plum Blossom Spots in Kyoto

-Regardless of its overtourism problem, Kyoto remains undoubtedly Japan’s most popular tourist destination.
-If you plan to visit Kyoto in early spring, there are several spots to add to your itinerary to enjoy the seasonal flower: plum blossoms!
-While the view created by the plum flowers may be less awe-inspiring than the voluminous cherry blossoms, the elegant fragrance will make your visit more pleasant.
+Despite its overtourism problem, Kyoto remains one of Japan’s most popular tourist destinations.
+If you plan to visit Kyoto in early spring, there are several spots to add to your itinerary to enjoy the seasonal flowers: plum blossoms!
+While the view created by the plum flowers may be less awe-inspiring than that of the voluminous cherry blossoms, the elegant fragrance will make your visit even more pleasant.

 For more information, refer to our article on The Plum Blossom Spots in Kyoto!